Lesson 36: Advanced Articulation Techniques

 The di and ll syllables alternate two distinct tongue positions.
 Useful when too-ru is too forward for fast passages.

-The d and l sounds alternate.
-Air continuous; tongue placement varies.
+Air continuous; tongue placement alternates.

 Apply: a Baroque allegro passage